 This account doesn’t charge conversion fees regardless of which ATMs you use.
 I used this account at many ATMs across Europe, and was only charged ATM owner fees at a small number of ATMs.

 You can use the findmyciti tool to find Citibank ATMs and partner ATMs.
 Unfortunately when I used the tool I couldn’t find any partner ATMs which can be used to avoid charges.

 You can deposit funds into this account by one of five ways: - Cheque - Electronic funds transfer - Salary crediting - At Australia Post branches - At NAB branches

-The Citibank Plus card now works on the Visa network, which means you’ve received the correct card.
-Even though the card now displays the EFTPOS logo on the back, it will still work at millions of merchants where ever VISA is accepted.
+The Citibank Plus card now works on the Mastercard network, which means you’ve received the correct card.
+Even though the card now displays the EFTPOS logo on the back, it will still work at millions of merchants where ever Debit Mastercard is accepted.